Serbian White Eagles FC: Rebirth and instant success (2006)

 In their debut season, the White Eagles averaged the largest number of supporters throughout the league and reached the championship final.

 They remained an amateur club until February 2006, when they joined the Canadian Soccer League, becoming one of the most successful expansion clubs in the league's history.
 Prior to the start of the 2006 Canadian Soccer League season, it was announced that the legendary Dragoslav Šekularac would become head coach of the expansion side with first assistant being Stevan Mojsilović.
 Other big names were brought in as well to help re-build the team.
 These included (among others): club legend Mike Bakic as president of the club, the director of player personnel was another club legend Mike Stojanovic, the general manager was Ken Stanojević who (along with Gojko Paić) was GM during the club's heyday in the 1970s while the director of football was Nenad Stojkov.
 This was Šekularac's second stint with the White Eagles having already played for and coached them in the past.
 With seasoned internationals being brought over from Serbia and the rest of Europe, the team was set.

 The roster assembled by Šekularac consisted of players with European experience and CSL veterans.
 The players brought in were Saša Viciknez, Dušan Belić, Siniša Ninković, Dragan Radović, Niki Budalic, Božo Milić, Uroš Predić, Nenad Stojčić, Mirko Medić, Gabriel Pop, Alex Braletic, and Marc Jankovic. Šekularac's stint, though short-lived, was not without success.
 The club was a hit in its first season, finishing first in the International Conference with 55 points and first overall (tallying both conferences).
 In the regular season, Šekularac guided the club to 17 wins, 1 loss and 4 ties with a whopping goal differential of 66:13.
 The team finished with the best offensive and defensive record.
 A formidable striking partnership consisting of Pop and Viciknez was formed with Pop finishing as the league's top goalscorer followed by Viciknez as runner up.
 For their efforts Pop received the CSL Golden Boot, while Viciknez was named the CSL MVP.

-The Eagles advanced to the knockout-stage, easily beating Toronto Supra Portuguese in the quarterfinals with a score of 3–0 and also easily defeating the Windsor Border Stars in the semifinal 6–1.
-Their fairy-tale season was brought to an end by the Italia Shooters in the CSL Championship final where Italia performed a miracle by scoring the lone goal to claim the championship.
+The Eagles advanced to the knockout-stage, defeated Toronto Supra Portuguese in the quarterfinals with a score of 3–0 and defeated the Windsor Border Stars in the semifinal 6–1.
+Their season was brought to an end by the Italia Shooters in the CSL Championship final where Italia scored the lone goal to claim the championship.
 Though the White Eagles fell short they were embraced by the Serbian Canadian community and averaged the highest attendance of any team in the CSL.